 "Have you tried more exercise?
-Or is it depression?"— what you've probably been told
+Or is it depression?", what you've probably been told

 ME/CFS

-NICE NG206 (2021) replaced the old CG53 guideline.
+NHS guideline NG206 (2021) replaced the old CG53 guideline.
 It explicitly removes graded exercise therapy as a treatment, requires recognition of post-exertional malaise, and sets a clear diagnostic pathway.

 The wait: Average diagnosis takes 6.8 years in the UK.

-What GPs miss02
+What GPs miss

 GPs trained on older guidance sometimes still recommend graded exercise.
 NG206 explicitly says this should not be offered to people with ME/CFS.
 The letter makes this current obligation visible.

-The letter asks for03
+The letter asks for

 • Recognition of ME/CFS where the four core symptoms are present